Trump’s top federal prosecutors are overwhelmingly white men | Federal News Network

 White men lead 79 of the 93 U.S. attorney’s offices in a country where they make up less than a third of the population.
 Nine current U.S. attorneys are women.
 Two are Black, and two Hispanic.

 Federal prosecutors can have a profound effect on the criminal justice system and leadership holds an immense sway.
-Without a diverse group considering cases, bias can seep unnoticed into charging decisions and sentencing recommendations, undermine leadership and chip away at the perceived legitimacy of the justice system.
+Without a diverse group considering cases, bias can seep unnoticed into charging decisions and sentencing recommendations, undermine federal leadership with state and local law enforcement and chip away at the perceived legitimacy of the justice system.

 The enduring imbalance leaves U.S. attorneys looking less like the people they serve, and is in stark contrast to the population of federal prisons, where a disproportionate share of those incarcerated are Black.

-“The department, as a whole, is simply not valuing diversity at its highest ranks of leadership and not making the most well-informed decisions when those voices are absent from the decision-making process,” said Kenneth Polite Jr., who served as U.S. attorney in New Orleans during Obama’s second term.
+“When you take it in the aggregate, it becomes very evident that the department, as a whole, is simply not valuing diversity at its highest ranks of leadership and not making the most well-informed decisions when those voices are absent from the decision-making process,” said Kenneth Polite Jr., who served as U.S. attorney in New Orleans during Obama’s second term.
+“It would be silly for anyone to suggest the department couldn’t do better.”

 The gap is especially relevant in an era when state and local law enforcement are repeatedly being taken to task over decisions not to prosecute police in the killings of Black people.
 U.S. prosecutors can serve as a backstop in those scenarios by bringing federal charges.